-Koh Phangan is a tropical paradise that offers many natural waterfalls and dense jungles that long to be explored.
+Koh Phangan is a tropical paradise that offers numerous breathtaking places to visit like waterfalls and dense jungles that long to be explored.
 However, tourists are often distracted by the full moon and black moon parties.

 If you visit the island to witness these falls in all their glory, make sure you come in the right season.
 Ideally, the best time to visit the waterfalls in Koh Phangan is during the wet season, which is between July-October.